Dead in My Arms

 Dead in My Arms is the debut studio album by American deathcore band Carnifex.
 It was released on July 12, 2007, through This City Is Burning Records.
 It is the band's only album with bassist Steve McMahon, as he left shortly after the album's release, and was replaced by Fred Calderon, who has played on all of Carnifex's albums since then.
 It was also the band's only album recorded as quartet until the release of Graveside Confessions in 2021.

 The album is released as both a jewel case and a digipak.
 The jewel case version of the album is rarer than the digipak.

+In 2020, Metal Hammer included the album in their list of "10 essential Deathcore albums".
+In 2021, Alternative Press included the album in the site's list of "30 deathcore albums from the 2000s that define the genre".